 Very unfair because as everyone knows, all good scientists use personal case studies in their work, as it is the best way to remain dispassionate and unbiased.

-Among his other amazing discoveries are the fact that despite its presence in closely related fields, there is no gender bias in citation practices in particle physics.
+Among his other amazing discoveries is the fact that despite its presence in closely related fields, there is no gender bias in citation practices in particle physics.
 This is obvious, since we are too clever and scientific to be biased in any way².

 Therefore Strumia can use citations as an exact proxy for physics ability.
 By the way, he “inspired” me to check my citation count on the Inspire database and it is a LOT bigger than his.
 And I mean several times bigger.
 So clearly I am not being paid enough and should have all the jobs.
 Or maybe it’s just that I’m on some big collaborations, like ATLAS.
 Or CMS, which has a Higgs discovery paper with more than 8000 citations.
 Which, funnily enough, is one of only two CMS papers I can find of which Strumia is an author, despite being a theorist.
 So that’s more than a quarter of his citation count there even though he only popped into the collaboration for a couple of papers.
 He must have done something super useful for CMS.